angelachen-19/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I have issues running Tinkerbelle on mac so I decided to simply use phone and flashlights to conduct the video.
+The video is at the part F.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\*
+\*\***Include your first attempts at recording the set-up video here.**\*\* I invited a classmate, Jiahao Dong (jd787) who helped me set up the scenario at the home.
+What I prepared for the set-up included makeups lotions, a phone that displayed the light and changes the brightness, as well as an ipad that serves to control the color and light changes.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+The prototype will be updated with more details that show how and when the mirror lights will change in brightness as users talk over it, such as "level 1, level 2, and level 3".
+The updated prototype will be shown as in the recording in Part F.

 ## Part E. Costume the device